 To make the popsicles, it is as simple as cutting up fresh fruits and arranging them in the popsicle mold.
 The added bonus is these popsicles are made of seasonal fresh fruits, no sugar added.
 You can choose from your favorite summer fruits to make your own variation.
 I used freshly squeezed orange juice and fresh pineapple juice to fill out the molds.

-I bought these Tovolo Groovy Ice Pop Molds as I heard great reviews, and I like them because each mold can be detached once frozen.
-However, you can use small Dixie cups instead and they work perfectly.
+I bought these Tovolo Groovy Ice Pop Molds for my homemade popsicles as I’ve heard great reviews.
+These ice pop molds are great because each mold can be easily detached once frozen.
+Alternatively, you can use small Dixie cups as your mold and they work perfectly.

 Happy 4th of July to my American readers!
 I hope you have a wonderful celebration with your family and friends.

 - Cut the pineapple and save the juice.
-Squeeze fresh oranges to make juice (or you can use store bought orange juice).
+Squeeze fresh oranges to make juice (or you can use store-bought orange juice).
 Dice pineapples and nectarines and slice kiwis and strawberries.
-Place the fruits in molds/cups and add the liquids leaving ½ inch at the top.
+Place the fruits in molds/cups and add the liquids leaving ½ inch (1.3 cm) at the top.

 - Wrap each mold/cup with plastic wrap.
 Snip the plastic wrap on top of molds with scissors and insert craft sticks into each mold/cup.
 Place in the freezer for a few hours until firm.

 - To remove the Popsicles from the molds/cups, run under hot water until they are easily released.